MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/configure-server-endpoints.md

 - Configure the SCEP client Cloud Protection Service membership to the **Advanced** setting

-### Turn on Server monitoring from the Windows Defender Security Center portal
+### Turn on Server monitoring from the Microsoft Defender Security Center portal

 1. In the navigation pane, select **Settings** > **Machine management** > **Onboarding**.